Ramya152/ProjectsGit/README.md

 ## Results

-- The model achieved an accuracy rate of X% on the test dataset.
+- The model achieved an accuracy rate of 60% on the test dataset.
 - Loss and accuracy curves during training and validation are visualized using matplotlib.

 ## Prediction on New Images